What’s decision tree?

 - Trim the nodes of the decision tree in a bottom‐up fashion

-- If generalization error improves after trimming, replace sub‐tree by a leaf node
+- If generalization error improves after trimming, replace the sub‐tree by a leaf node

-- Class label of leaf node is determined from majority class of instances in the sub‐tree
+- The class label of a leaf node is determined from the majority class of instances in the sub‐tree